qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github_intro.rst

 GitHub workflow for registered users
 =============================================

-The following sections provide instructions to use GitHub and make a build using the prebuilt proprietary binaries/images.
+The following sections explain how to create a build using the prebuilt proprietary binaries/images available on GitHub.

 .. include:: host_machine_requirements_reg_unreg.rst